clayne/SSEModdingGuide/README.md

 #### Good Plugin Practices

 Much like mods, plugins can also be enabled or disabled by clicking the associated checkboxes in the plugin tab.
-While plugins can introduce unique features to Skyrim, it can lead to numerous issues if mismanaged.
+While plugins can introduce unique features to Skyrim, they can create numerous issues if mismanaged.

-Consider the following information:
+Some good plugin practices to consider are as follow:

 * Plugins should **never** be removed from an active playthrough (existing save file).
-The game will attempt to call the removed plugin which will likely lead to your game crashing.
+The game will attempt to call the removed plugin which will likely crash your game.
 The image below is the warning message that appears when you load a save file with a missing plugin.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/missing%20plugin.png)

 * It is generally okay to add plugins to an active playthrough unless stated otherwise by the mod author.
+* Always make a copy of your save file before adding plugins (if adding to an active playthrough).
+This is so you can revert to an old save file if you find issues with an added plugin.
-* The game will not load plugins until you open a save file (in-game via past the title screen via New Game or Continue Game).
+* The game will not load plugins until you open a save file (in-game via past the title screen through New Game or Continue Game).
 This prevents all existing files from being affected by new plugins.
-* Always make a copy of your save file before adding plugins.
-This is so you can revert back to an old save file if you find issues with an added plugin.

 ### Downloads Tab